-During the first six months of 2012, the value of the U.S. dollar did not change significantly in comparison to the Canadian dollar or the New Taiwan dollar, which are the primary currencies of our non-U.S. operations.
+During the first nine months of 2012, the value of the U.S. dollar did not change significantly in comparison to the Canadian dollar or the New Taiwan dollar, which are the primary currencies of our Component Products Segment's non-U.S. operations.
 However, the U.S. dollar could weaken during the remainder of 2012, which may have a negative impact on our 2012 results in comparison to 2011.
 When practical, we will seek to mitigate the negative impact of changes in currency exchange rates on our results by entering into currency hedging contracts.
 However, such strategies cannot fully mitigate the negative impact of changes in currency exchange rates.
-See Note 15 to our Condensed Consolidated Financial Statements for currency hedging contracts in place at June 30, 2012.
+See Note 15 to our Condensed Consolidated Financial Statements for currency hedging contracts our Component Products Segment had in place at September 30, 2012.